 - The splendid toadfish, Sanopus splendidus, is entirely endemic to the island of Cozumel.
 Unlike other toadfish, the splendid toadfish is known for its vibrant colors.
 Its head is patterned with black and white stripes while its fins are bright yellow.
 When diving, keep your eyes peeled for coral outcroppings with small sandy patches underneath.
 This is often an indication of a splendid toadfish den.

 - Cozumel was first settled by the Maya in the 1st millennium AD.
 At that time, it was thought that the island was sacred to the Maya Moon Goddess, and many temples dedicated to her were found here.
 The Spanish arrived to Cozumel in the 16th Century, decimating the local Mayan population by bringing smallpox along with them.

-- Cozumel is home to some of the most beautiful beaches in the world, including Playa Bonita, Playa El Mirador and Playa de San Martin.
+- Cozumel is home to some beautiful beaches, including Playa Bonita, Playa El Mirador and Playa de San Martin.
 One beach that is especially worth visiting is located at Punta Molas on the northeastern tip of the island.
 This beach can only be reached with the aid of a 4-wheel drive vehicle and is also home to the island’s lighthouse.

 Ready to dive into this charming Mexican island?
 Click here to read more about scuba diving in Cozumel.

-If a group trip isn't your cup of tea, there are plenty of luxurious resorts for those traveling with non-diving partners or those who prefer a bit more downtime between dives.
+There are plenty of great resorts including for those traveling with non-diving partners or those who prefer a bit more downtime between dives.
 Below you’ll find our favorite Cozumel resorts with full diving facilities.